theshteves/stevenkneiser.com/blog/2019-04-16-business-is-trust.md

 * How long did I take to build that trust?
 * How abruptly could I burn that trust for a quick buck?

-Just because we could doesn't mean we should
+Just because you could doesn't mean you should
 Ask yourself: "how can I earn more trust today?"
 It's often as simple as showing up